mdbentaleb/Ft_printf_42/README.md

-# Libft - 42 Network Project
+# Ft_printf - 42 Network Project

-Libft is a custom C library designed to implement essential functions that are typically provided by the standard C library.
-It includes various functions for string manipulation, memory handling, and other utilities.
-The project is a key part of the 42 Network curriculum and helps to reinforce understanding of low-level C programming and memory management.
+Ft_printf is a custom implementation of the `printf` function in C. It supports a variety of format specifiers, allowing for formatted output of strings, integers, characters, and other data types.
+This project reinforces understanding of variadic functions, format specifiers, and memory handling.

 🚀 **Features**
-- Implements basic string manipulation functions such as `ft_strlen`, `ft_strcpy`, `ft_strcmp`, and more.
+- Implements custom `printf` functionality with support for various format specifiers (`%d`, `%s`, `%c`, `%x`, etc.).
+- Handles variadic arguments, making it possible to print multiple data types in a single call.
-- Includes memory manipulation functions like `ft_memset`, `ft_memcpy`, and `ft_bzero`.
+- Supports custom formatting options like padding, alignment, and precision.
-- Provides functions for handling lists, such as linked list creation and manipulation (`t_list` structure).
-- Offers utility functions for handling file descriptors and dynamic memory allocation.

 🛠️ **Getting Started**